IELTS Speaking Samples and Answers

 Q. Should parents always let children choose the books they read?

 Answer: No, parents shouldn’t always let their children choose the books they read.
 Please understand that “always” is the operative adverb here.
-It is absolutely alright to let children choose what they like to read once in a while, but it shouldn’t be the case always because some books certainly are not appropriate for children because of their age-inappropriate languages, and other obscene contents like violence and graphic sex scenes.
+It is absolutely all right to let children choose what they like to read once in a while, but it shouldn’t be the case always because some books certainly are not appropriate for children because of their age-inappropriate language, and other obscene contents like violence and graphic sex scenes.
 Besides, even if we think, for the sake of debate, that there is nothing wrong with a book, as far as its contents are concerned, the chances are that the children just wouldn’t be able to process the information in it in the same way as an adult would do, which could ultimately harm a child.

 Discussion topic: "Electronic books"